clairerb6/VMagicMirror/docs/langs/_english/docs/effects.md

 #### 1. Settings
 {: .doc-sec2 }

 `Image Quality`: Select whole image quality and framerate.
+Turn on `Disable HDR even when Quality is High or higher` to render without HDR.
+Turning off HDR saves performance, while lighting effect quality becomes lower.

 `Anti Alias`: Choose anti alias (Multisample Anti-Alias) option.
 Note that higher setting leads more computational load.
 The feature is off by default.

-`Half FPS`: Switch to lower FPS.
-Useful when you need to reduce CPU usage.

 `Low FPS for Bone Motion`: Turn on to reduce avatar motion's FPS.
 Note that this option does not reduce CPU usage.

 `Light`: Support color, intensity, and direction of light settings. `Desktop Color Based Lighting` applies whole monitor's content color dynamically.

-`Shadow`: Intensity and direction of shadow.
+`Shadow`: Enable / disable shadow, and setup shadow color, blur size, intensity, direction, and depth offset.

 `Bloom`: Color and intensity of bloom.

 `Outline`: Available from v3.6.0.
 Supports outline width, color and quality.
 Outline effect is applied when `Transparent Window` is enabled.
 Note that, when there is almost-opaque visual (including bloom and shadow), outline will also applied to those elements.

+`Rim Light`: Effect to light around the avatar's outline.
+Supports rim light color, emission, intensity, thickness and angle.

+`Ambient Occlusion`: Effect to darken dents and boundaries around avatar parts.
+Supports enabling / disabling the effect and intensity.

 `Wind`: Strength and direction of wind.